EdiTep/ZigBee2MQTT-Aquara-Sensor/README.md

 ## Usage
 The flow runs automatically in the background and monitors the sensor.
-A push notification is sent if the window is opened or if it is opened for a variable time or the battery is low.
+A push notification is sent if the window is opened or if it is opened for a adjustable time or the battery is low.

 ## License
 This project is licensed under the MIT License.